 - Objective assessment of literacy and numeracy skills, English language proficiency, aptitudes, and abilities, and support service needs; - Development of an Individualized Educational Plan to establish education and employment goals and objectives; - Referrals and coordination of activities to service needs including the WIOA fourteen youth elements, other one-stop delivery services, and other workforce development programs as appropriate.
-Referrals are also made to support services including medical, housing, food, childcare, and transportation assistance, and prevention and intervention services including mental health and substance abuse counseling; - Case management to work through barriers, obtain support service needs and monitor referrals to internal and external services and programs; - Work experiences, internships and apprenticeships linked to career interest; Labor market services including job search and placement assistance, information on in-demand industry sectors and occupations, and performance and program cost information on eligible training providers for training services; - Work readiness training to develop soft and foundational employability skills required for successful attainment and retention of employment; - Workforce preparation activities to develop a resume and acquire digital literacy, business etiquette, communication, interviewing and financial literacy skills; - Assistance in college entry, including establishing eligibility for programs of financial aid assistance for training programs not provided under WIOA, and completion of placement assessments:

-- Enrollment in occupational skills training in a demand field for certification and credential and career pathways; and - Quarterly follow-up services for up to one year after program completion to offer support services and obtain performance outcome information. - a.
+Referrals are also made to support services including medical, housing, food, childcare, and transportation assistance, and prevention and intervention services including mental health and substance abuse counseling; - Case management to work through barriers, obtain support service needs and monitor referrals to internal and external services and programs; - Work experiences, internships and apprenticeships linked to career interest; Labor market services including job search and placement assistance, information on in-demand industry sectors and occupations, and performance and program cost information on eligible training providers for training services; - Work readiness training to develop soft and foundational employability skills required for successful attainment and retention of employment; - Workforce preparation activities to develop a resume and acquire digital literacy, business etiquette, communication, interviewing and financial literacy skills; - Assistance in college entry, including establishing eligibility for programs of financial aid assistance for training programs not provided under WIOA, and completion of placement assessments; - Enrollment in occupational skills training in a demand field for certification and credential and career pathways; and b.
 Describe how the local board is planning or working to fulfill specific Youth requirements as laid out in the WIOA including (§679.560(c):